openvinotoolkit/open_model_zoo/demos/speech_recognition_offline_demo/python/README.md

 ## How It Works

-After computing audio features, running a neural network to get haracter probabilities, and CTC greedy decoding, the demo prints the decoded text together.
+After computing audio features, running a neural network to get character probabilities, and CTC greedy decoding, the demo prints the decoded text.

 ## Running Demo